 Apple’s current default operating system for the Mac product family, including both desktops and MacBook laptops.

-Malware refers to traditional viruses and newer forms of malicious software such as adware, spyware, worms, and trojans.
+Malware refers to any software that’s created with an intent to cause harm.
+It can include traditional viruses as well as newer forms of malicious software such as adware, spyware, worms, and Trojans.

-A hacking strategy in which an attacker secretly transmits information between two parties who falsely believe they have a direct line of contact.
-For instance, a phisher could create a replica of Facebook on a local network in order to deceive users into logging in then steal their account details.
+A hacking strategy in which an attacker secretly delivers information between two parties who falsely believe they have a direct line of contact.
+For instance, a phisher could create a replica of Facebook on a local network in order to deceive users into logging in before stealing their account details.

 An antivirus scan that the user manually initiates.
 It can be compared to automatic, scheduled scanning or real-time protection which runs continuously.

 Peer to peer networks allow connected computers to share resources in order to speed up the transmission of large files.
-Because they are often used to share content illegally, many ISPs block their traffic.
+Because they are often used to share content such as pirated movies and software illegally, many ISPs block their traffic.

 A hacking strategy in which attackers capture packets of information transmitted over a network, or whenever unencrypted communications (such as text messages) are successfully intercepted and inspected.

-An attacker contacts the victim by an electronic medium (usually e-mail) and deceives the victim into surrendering sensitive information, such as login credentials, by pretending to have a legitimate request.
+A scam where an attacker contacts the victim by an electronic medium (usually e-mail) and deceives the victim into giving over sensitive information, such as login credentials, by pretending to have a legitimate request.

 A network port is a number identifying one side of a connection between two computers.
 Ports help computers determine which application or process is sending and receiving internet traffic.
 Limiting open ports to prevent unauthorized network entry is an important function of firewalls.